zzzprojects/docs/learnentityframeworkcore.com/pages/inheritance/table-per-type.md

  - We then use the `Add` method on the `Mammals` and `Birds` properties of the `AnimalContext` to add the entities to the appropriate `DbSet`, and finally call the `SaveChanges` method to persist the changes to the database.
  - The TPT mapping strategy will ensure that the entities are inserted into the correct table in the database.

-To retrieve data from a database using the Table-per-concrete type (TPC) mapping strategy in Entity Framework Core (EF Core), you can use LINQ to query the appropriate `DbSet` for the entities you want to retrieve.
+To retrieve data from a database using the Table-per-type (TPT) mapping strategy in Entity Framework Core (EF Core), you can use LINQ to query the appropriate `DbSet` for the entities you want to retrieve.

-Here's an example of how you might retrieve data from a database using TPC mapping in EF Core:
+Here's an example of how you might retrieve data from a database using TPT mapping in EF Core:

 ```csharp
 using (var context = new AnimalContext())